19 Calculated Phrases Evil People Use to Control You

-Manipulative people use carefully chosen words to control, confuse, and exploit others.
+Manipulative people use carefully chosen words to control, confuse, and exploit everyone around them.

 1. “You’re overreacting.”